-David started his career as a lobbyist for the Master Builders Association of King & Snohomish Counties tackling growth management policy and local planning concerns in many of Washington State’s fastest growing communities.
-Then as vice president of a growing national real estate developer, he managed the company’s complex land use entitlements and public relations, pioneering a ‘political due diligence’ process for evaluating and mitigating local political, public opinion and regulatory risks on mega-projects in several states around the U.S.
+At 26 he became a vice president of a real estate development company, Barclays North, that was expanding nationwide.
+There he managed the company’s complex land use entitlements and public relations, pioneering a ‘political due diligence’ process for evaluating and mitigating local political, public opinion and regulatory risks on mega-projects in several states around the U.S.

 More About David

 David is married with three kids.
 He is a die-hard SEAHAWKS fan (Go 12s!) and his company’s casual Fridays get replaced by Blue Fridays during football season.
 David is also an avid fisherman and golfer.